intel/rohd-hcl/README.md

 ## Guidelines

+- All components should be `Module`s so that they are convertible to SystemVerilog stand-alone
 - Components should be general and easily reusable
 - Components should be as configurable as may be useful
 - Components must be extensively tested